 Serviceplan is Germany's biggest independent marketing group, privately owned and run by the Haller family.
 In recent years, following the appointment of group creative director Alex Schill, the agency has also developed a growing reputation as one of the country's most creative agencies.
 In 2013, it was named the local #1 for creativity by trade magazine HorizonT, and has generally remained among the top three since then.
 The main Serviceplan creative business (and its satellite agency St Elmo's) are partnered by digital unit Plan.net - now the local leader in Germany - as well as media shop Mediaplus (a joint venture with Jung von Matt), market research specialist Facit and production platform Solutions.
 The agency has also steadily expanded its footprint into other European markets, most notably France, and also several countries in Asia.
 There is a strategic alliance in the UK with Unlimited Group, and across North and South America with Ariadna Communications.
 For the year to June 2018, group revenues hit a new record of €415m.
-The majority of revenues are still generated in Germany, but international sales reached a high of €91m.
+The majority of revenues are still generated in Germany - where Serviceplan is more than three times the size of the next biggest independent Jung von Matt - but international sales reached a high of €91m.
 The group was founded in Munich in 1970 by Swiss-born marketing executive Peter Haller.
 The business is still controlled by him, together with his son Florian Haller as group CEO and Ronald Focken as managing director.

 Capsule checked 5th October 2018

 Which clients does Serviceplan handle?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of Serviceplan? see Germany's Leading Advertising Agencies

 Account assignments & selected contact information